Built 1882

 Euritt Bridge (Decatur County, Iowa)

-Built 1882 by Phoenix Iron Co. erected by Daniel and Webster; Current status unknownPratt through truss bridge over Grand River on an unnamed local road near LeonIntact but appears to be closed to traffic according to Bing
+Built 1882 by Phoenix Iron Co. erected by Daniel and Webster; Current status unknownPratt through truss bridge over Grand River on River Road near LeonIntact but appears to be closed to traffic according to Bing

 First Bismarck Railroad Bridge (Burleigh County, North Dakota)